mohanagolleru/N_layer/README.md

 # N-layer Model Web Application - https://n-layer.uc.r.appspot.com/

 This repository contains the code for the N-layer model web application built with Flask.
 The N-layer model is a tool for analyzing and optimizing multi-layered security systems.
-The application provides two main types of analysis: **Probabilistic Model** and **Strategic Model**, allowing the user to configure the number of layers and associated costs.
+The application provides two main types of analysis: **Probabilistic Model** and **Strategic Model**.
 ## Table of Contents

 - [Installation](#installation)